peeyushsrj/peeyushsrj.github.io/_posts/2021-02-28-having-life.md

 **What are the things that you remember, while you're on your deathbed?
 Do you remember your daily work?**

 Answer is certain and NO. Work was also meant for humans to connect, not to get dweled into.
-Also I guess, you only remember emotions - not those mind constructs that being bragged!
+Also I guess, you only remember emotions - not those mind constructs that are being bragged!

 > Not the art that you have created, but emotions.